rrdai77/Tri-3C-HTGTS/README.md

 ### Annotation Files
 In order to process the raw data, Tri-3C-HTGTS requires three annotation files.
 - A fasta reference genome file from the UCSC genome browser.
 - A BED file of the restriction fragments after digestion.
 This file depends both of the restriction enzyme and the reference genome.
-See the [FAQ](https://github.com/nservant/HiC-Pro/blob/master/doc/FAQ.md) and the digest_genome.py script of Tri-3C-HTGTS utilities for details about how to generate this file.
+See the 'reduced_genome' command of Tri-3C-HTGTS utilities for details about how to generate this file.
 This bed file is provided with the Tri-3C-HTGTS sources as examples.
 ```
 chr1    0       3000190 HIC_chr1_1      0       +
 chr1    3000190 3000812 HIC_chr1_2      0       +